IMTtugraz/PyQMRI/README.md

     The specific structure is determined according to the Model file.

-  If predetermined coil sensitivity maps are available they can be passed as complex dataset, which can directly saved using Python.
+  If predetermined coil sensitivity maps are available they can be passed as complex dataset, which can saved bedirectly using Python.
 Matlab users would need to write/use low level hdf5 functions to save a complex array to .h5 file.
 Coil sensitivities are assumed to have the same number of slices as the original volume and are intesity normalized.
 The corresponding .h5 entry is named "Coils".
-If no "Coils" parameter is found the coil sensitivites are determined using the [NLINV](https://doi.org/10.1002/mrm.21691) algorithm and saved into the file.
-Additionally, if the number of slices is less than the number of reconstructed slices, sensitivities will get estimated.
+If no "Coils" parameter is found or the number of "Coil" slices is less than the number of reconstructed slices, the coil sensitivites are determined using the [NLINV](https://doi.org/10.1002/mrm.21691) algorithm and saved into the file.

 Running the reconstruction:
 -------------------------
 Reconstruction of the parameter maps can be started either using the terminal by typing: